 Using new vs used lithium-ion batteries for a particular project can be a challenging choice.
 Using used lithium-ion batteries helps the environment and can save you a lot of money while using new lithium-ion batteries ensures consistency and good performance.

-In this article, we will talk about the pros and cons of using new vs used lithium-ion batteries.
-We will also go over a few things that used lithium-ion batteries can be used for.
+In this article, we will talk about the pros and cons of building a 18650 battery pack out of new vs used lithium batteries.
+We will also go over a few things that used lithium batteries can be used for.

 When a battery pack goes bad only a few cells in the pack are actually damaged.
 Many used lithium cells still have plenty of power left in them.
 As long as you test the used cells well or buy them from a place that does that testing for you, used lithium-ion cells can be just as good as new cells.